 Sandra Day O'Connor, first woman on the Supreme Court, dies at 93

-Washington — Former Justice Sandra Day O'Connor, who blazed a trail as the first woman to sit on the Supreme Court, died Friday, the Supreme Court said.
+Washington — Retired Justice Sandra Day O'Connor, who blazed a trail as the first woman to sit on the Supreme Court, died on Friday in Phoenix, the Supreme Court said.
 She was 93 years old.

 O'Connor died of complications related to advanced dementia, probably Alzheimer's, and a respiratory illness, the court said in a statement.
 She withdrew from public life in 2018 after she was diagnosed with dementia.